 As you can see this easy chow mein recipe has elements of Chinese, American and Guyanese cuisine.
 It’s a fun tasty twist that makes for an excellent infusion of flavors from all over the world.

 - Dried chow mein noodles: You can usually find this in the Asian aisle at your local grocery store.
+Or buy my favorite champion brand from amazon through this affiliate link.

 - Onion: Thinly sliced.